Send the link below via email or IMCopy

 Developments in energy

 - Fossil fuels- coal, diesel and gasolene (petroleum products) still in use.
 Though have solar and wind power, fossil fuels still cheapest and most used.
 Nuclear energy- intense in Cold War.
 1986 Chernobyl plant exploded.
 2011 tsunami destroyed JP nuclear plant.
+Led to anti-nuclear movements in Germany.

 Period 6 Review